deniswsrosa/liquicouch/README.md

 # Getting started

-You can clone the a sample  project here https://github.com/deniswsrosa/liquicouch-demo
+You can clone the sample project here https://github.com/deniswsrosa/liquicouch-demo

 ## Add a dependency